k3s-io/docs/docs/cli/secrets-encrypt.md

 </TabItem>
 <TabItem value="High-Availability">

-After launching a HA cluster with `--secrets-encryption` flags, secrets encryption can be disabled.

 :::note
 While not required, it is recommended that you pick one server node from which to run the `secrets-encrypt` commands.
 :::

-For brevity, the three servers used in this guide will be referred to as S1, S2, S3.
+For brevity, the servers will be referred to as S1, S2, S3.

 To disable secrets encryption on a HA cluster: